AlexCarusoFan4/WinyamaDroneYard/README.md

 ```
 npm install

-npx sst deploy --stage Prod
+cdk deploy
 ```

 Everything is handled by the CDK.
 It will deploy an S3 bucket, a Lambda function, and an AWS Batch environment (using the default VPC.)
-SST/CDK will handle the entire deployment including building the docker container, uploading it to ECR, setting up all the permissions, and preparing all the services.
+CDK will handle the entire deployment including building the docker container, uploading it to ECR, setting up all the permissions, and preparing all the services.

-You can use any stage name (`Prod` is used by convention, but any is fine.)

 ### Usage
 After deploying, it will output a bucket name to the console, eg:

 ```
-BucketName: dev-drone-yard-droneyard-dronephotosbucket1234567-1234567890
+BucketName: winyamadroneyardstack-dronephotosbucket1234567-1234567890
 ```

 Create a folder in that bucket and upload all your photos into the bucket. `s3 sync` is useful for